-To minimise surface water flooding and to prevent increasing risk of flooding elsewhere, the following sustainable drainage design features should be included in any new development where appropriate:
+To minimise surface water flooding and to prevent increasing risk of flooding elsewhere, the following sustainable drainage design features should be incorporated in any new development where necessary:

-- i. permeable driveways, paving and parking areas - ii. soakaways (above ground or below ground) - iii. green roofs - iv. water harvesting and storage features, such as swales (shallow channels) and pools, planted with native vegetation to form 'rain gardens' (these are designed to hold rainwater run-off temporarily, but are also ideal for wildlife)
+- i. permeable driveways, paving and parking areas - ii. soakaways (above ground or below ground) - iii. green roofs - iv. water harvesting and storage features (including rainwater and stormwater harvesting), such as swales (shallow channels) and pools, planted with native vegetation to form 'rain gardens' (these are designed to hold rainwater run-off temporarily, but are also ideal for wildlife)